Welcome to Barrhead Housing Association, 1986-2016: 30 years working in the community

 Scottish Government: https://www.gov.scot/

-Under Government Guidelines we had to close our office to the public on Thursday 19th March 2020 and it will remain locked up until we are told it is safe to return.
-Clearly in some cases we will not be able to provide a full service as our staff are required to stay at home but we will offer telephone advice during normal working hours and if staff are not available, we will phone you back.
+Under Government Guidelines we had to close our office to the public on Thursday 19th March 2020 and it will remain closed until we it is safe to return.
+Our staff are in the office now but please do not attend the office – we are still available and will continue to offer telephone advice during normal working hours and if staff are not available, we will phone you back.

 If you are advised to self-isolate or get confirmation that you have the virus, it is vitally important that you let us know as soon as you can by calling 0141 881 0638.